amykapernick/blog/posts/2017/all-the-balls-in-the-air.md

 Once your calendar is set up, it's not only easy to see what you have on but also what you don't.
 By looking at either a day or week view, you can see how much free time you have on and hopefully keep some “you time” on the books.
 And if you struggle to keep some time free each week, book it in to block it out.

 ## To Do List

 Once you've got your time organised, the next step is to make sure you've got your tasks organised as well.
 How many times have you decided that it's fine, you'll remember to do something but you always forget when the time comes?
 Don't feel like you're the only one, the number of times I've said I'll send something when I'm next at my computer, and I never ever remember while I'm at my computer.

 I used to keep my list in physical form, written in a notebook (it matched my diary) but I found that the first thing I had to do each day (and usually a few times again throughout the day) was re-write the entire list because everything had changed and as I crossed things off it was difficult to see what I had left to do.
 So again I switched to a digital version.

-I tried a few different products, including [Wunderlist ](https://www.wunderlist.com/)but ended up settling on [ToDoist](https://todoist.com/).
+I tried a few different products, including [Wunderlist](https://www.wunderlist.com/)but ended up settling on [ToDoist](https://todoist.com/).
 While there are a lot of different products out there, these are two of the big ones and have apps for pretty much every device out there (including Windows phones).
 Again, the right app for you depends on what functionality you're after (plus I really liked the way ToDoist looked, it was nice and clean).

 ![](/img/tools/routine/37e0b6a84fde4f59cdcae3b07f0f1d766c1ee439_0_szhkyuvq_ssg9f_c.jpg)